eastc5/NOAA_Storm_database_Analysis/README.md

 * Original Data file that was downloaded for the assigment
 * Folder of PNG figures used in the write up.

-YOu can find a compiled version of the assigment on Rpubs here: http://rpubs.com/eastc5/250584
+You can find a compiled version of the assigment on Rpubs here: http://rpubs.com/eastc5/250584